 - Lightly oil a surface and turn out the dough.
 Begin to knead for between 5 and 10 minutes.
 You are aiming for a smooth skin on the dough.
 Then drop into a lightly oiled large bowl, cover with a clean cloth and let it rise in a warm place.

 - Crucial: after ten minutes take out and knead again for ten seconds.
-Put it back in the bowl, and ten minutes later repeat this 10 second kneading.
-Then fold the dough over tightly and seal side down push the dough into a lightly oiled 1lb loaf tin and press down slightly, then cover with the clean cloth and put somewhere to prove for one hour.
+Put it back in the bowl, and ten minutes later repeat this 10 second kneading and leave in the bowl.
+Ten minutes later take out and fold the dough over tightly and seal side down push the dough into a lightly oiled 1lb loaf tin and press down slightly, then cover with the clean cloth and put somewhere to prove for one hour.

 - When the dough has risen, and if you prod it and it doesn’t bounce back quickly, it is ready.